respoke/respoke-sdk-ios/README.md

 The build scripts assume that all of the WebRTC code will be placed inside of this repository's directory structure.
 The first step is to get the Chromium Depot Tools, which are used to pull the source code and build it later.

-A build script has been provided to pull and build the source code as well as release the WebRTC headers and libraries to the RespokeSDK project directory.
+A build script has been provided to pull and build the source code as well as deploy the WebRTC headers and libraries to the RespokeSDK project directory.

 ```
 Step 1: Download build tools and WebRTC source code